hitesh920/deploy-mirror-leech-bot/README.md

 ### GDRIVE_FOLDER_ID:
 - Search @MSGuite_SD_Creator_Bot on telegram, start the bot click on `genrate td` now send your email address, give your drive a good name for eg `hitesh920's drive` and done.

+- Now click here to go to your shared drive you just created or you can goto your `drive` > `shared drive` > `the shared drive you created`.

 ![image](https://user-images.githubusercontent.com/77688759/161728959-fa766198-0e34-4d4d-bd51-f30f357d7d78.png)

-- Now click here to go to your shared drive you just created.

 - Now copy the root id of your shared drive

 - For eg https://drive.google.com/drive/folders/xxxxxxxxxxx then the code after `folders/` will be the your root id